knative/serving/pkg/autoscaler/README.md

 ## Behavior

-When a Revision is actively serving requests it will increase and decrease the number of Pods to maintain the desired average concurrent clients per Pod.
-When requests are no longer being served, the Revision will be scaled down to 0 Pods.
-When the first request arrives, the Revision will be scaled back up again.

 Revisions have three autoscaling states which are:
 1. **Active** when they are actively serving requests,
 2. **Reserve** when they are scaled down to 0 Pods but is still in service, and
 3. **Retired** when they will no longer receive traffic.

+When a Revision is actively serving requests it will increase and decrease the number of Pods to maintain the desired average concurrent requests per Pod.
+When requests are no longer being served, the Revision will be put in a Reserve state.
+When the first request arrives, the Revision is put in an Active state, and the request is queued until it becomes ready.

 In the Active state, each Revision has a Deployment which maintains the desired number of Pods.
 It also has an Autoscaler which watches traffic metrics and adjusts the Deployment's desired number of pods up and down.
-Each Pod reports its number of concurrent clients each second to the Autoscaler (how many clients are connected at that moment).
+Each Pod reports its number of concurrent requests each second to the Autoscaler (how many clients are connected at that moment).

 In the Reserve state, the Revision has no scheduled Pods and consumes no CPU.
 The Istio route rule for the Revision points to the single multi-tenant Activator which will catch traffic for all Reserve Revisions.
 When the Activator catches a request for a Reserve Revision, it will flip the Revision to an Active state and then forward requests to the Revision when it ready.